Selling a Vehicle in Alaska

 To protect yourself from further liability for the vehicle after you have sold it, take the following precautions:

 - Complete the Notice of Vehicle Sale for Transfer attached to the bottom of the original title or a Notice of Transfer Pending(Form 820).
 Send or deliver this to DMV as soon as possible.
 The mailing address is shown at the bottom of this page.
 You are also welcome to send an email message to DMV or to record the sale online

-- Complete the Assignment of Vehicle Title by Owner on the back of the title, in full.
+- Complete the Assignment of Vehicle Title by Owner on the title where indicated, paying close attention to specific locations for printed name and signature of owner.
 Give the original title to the buyer.